 The Goods and Goals of Marriage

-New research has demonstrated that marriage is a good institution.
-It is healthier to be married or remarried than to be single, widowed, or divorced.
-Two parents raising a child is better than one, and marital cohabitation is better than non-marital cohabitation.
-This is general data that does not teach us about specifics.
-The aim of this article is to compare new social science data with some of the traditional Western legal and theological formulation of the goods and goals of marriage and to explore the roles of law in defining and defending these marital goods and goals.
+New social science research has shown that it is healthier for most adults to be married rather than single, widowed, or divorced.
+Two parents raising a child are better than one, and marital cohabitation is better than non-marital cohabitation for the flourishing of men, women, and children.
+This Article compares these new social science data with some of the traditional Western ideas about the goods and goals of marriage.

 Ancient Greek and Roman writers viewed enduring marriages as the foundation of the republic, which brought essential private goods to the couple and their children, and vital public goods to society and the state.
 These views were reflected in early Christian political thought as well.
 St. Augustine went on to describe three fundamental goods of marriage: the procreation and nurture of children (proles), the fidelity and friendship between husband and wife (fides), and the structural and symbolic stability of the household within the broader community (sacramentum).
 St. Isidore of Seville offered an overlapping formulation of the goods of marriage: the mutual love of husband and wife, their mutual protection from sexual sin, and their mutual procreation and nurture of children.